Decision-making in light-trapped slime molds involves active mechanical processes: Results

 Mapping protrusion size, exploration distance, and their exit point, parametrized by relative axis length, across 32 plasmodia in five different shapes reveals a clear pattern in \textit{P.~polycephalum}'s exploratory and escape behavior.
 Independently of the trap shape, protrusions emerge along the entire trap boundary but remain small in size $A_\mathrm{blue}/A_\mathrm{noblue} \lesssim 0.1$ and extend only short distances into the blue light (light orange shaded data points in Fig.~\ref{fig:fig1}d).
 However, the few protrusions that ultimately escape by crossing the outer trap boundary extend the farthest (exploration distance $>$ 1~mm), are consistently larger, and tend to exit near trap corners, marking the longest axis within the trap shapes with $d_\mathrm{m}/d_\mathrm{max}\rightarrow 1$ (highlighted with 100\% opacity, Fig.~\ref{fig:fig1}d).
-This suggests that the longest axis represents the optimal escape route, consistent with observations that contraction patterns tend to align along the same axis.
+While these escape positions often coincide with regions of higher curvature of the trap boundary, escape alignment with the longest axis persists even in nearly circular traps with strongly reduced curvature gradients (Supplement Fig.~S5~\cite{schick_supp_2026}), as well as in the zigzag diamond polygon with corners with comparable curvature but distinct axis lengths (Fig.~\ref{fig:fig1}b shape~4).
+This suggests that the longest axis represents the optimal escape route, consistent with observations that contraction patterns tend to align along the same axis.\\

 The escape along the longest axes aligns with previous observations that \textit{P.~polycephalum}'s peristaltic wave self-organizes along the longest structural axes of its network~\cite{alim_Random_2013}.
 However, here, this alignment emerges only at the onset of escape.
 In contrast, over the course of the 1.5~hours long exploration phase leading up to escape, protrusions form in multiple directions without a dominant orientation.
 This shift from multidirectional exploration to a dominant escape trajectory raises the question how internal dynamics reorganize to support this transition.
 In particular, how does \textit{P.~polycephalum} explore multiple directions despite the peristaltic wave’s known tendency to align along the longest axis?